Plumsail/actions/source/flow/actions/sharepoint-processing.rst

 Add Content Type to SharePoint List
 -----------------------------------------
-Adds the specified content type to a SharePoint list with the help of Microsoft Flow.
+Adds the specified content type to a SharePoint list with the help of Power Automate (Microsoft Flow).

 .. rubric:: Input Parameters